bsmg/beat-saber-community-wiki/beginners-guide.md

 | --- | --- |
 | Steam | `\steamapps\common\Beat Saber\Plugins` |
 | Oculus | `\hyperbolic-magnetism-beat-saber\Plugins` |

-Can't find where Beat Saber is installed?
-See [install folder.](faq/install-folder)

 # Where to go from here
 * [Making beatmaps](mapping)